Medically reviewed by Drugs.com. Last updated on Jul 29, 2020.

 Note: Granisol oral solution has been discontinued in the US for more than 1 year.

-Highly emetogenic chemotherapy: Children ≥12 years and Adolescents: IV: 40 mcg/kg as a single daily dose prior to chemotherapy.
-Antiemetic regimen includes dexamethasone and (if no known or suspected drug interactions) aprepitant.
+Infants ≥6 months, Children, and Adolescents: IV: 40 mcg/kg as a single daily dose prior to chemotherapy; used in combination with dexamethasone and aprepitant (if no known or suspected drug interactions)

 IV: May be given undiluted or may be further diluted in NS or D5W.

-Transdermal (Sancuso): Apply patch to clean, dry, intact skin on upper outer arm.
+Transdermal (Sancuso): Apply patch by pressing down firmly to clean, dry, nearly hairless, intact skin on upper outer arm; smooth down with fingers.
+Wash hands thoroughly after applying.
+Do not shave hair where applying; clip hair as close to the skin as possible.
 Do not use on red, irritated, or damaged skin.
+Do not apply to skin where creams, oils, lotions, powders, or other skin products have been applied; may prevent patch from adhering properly.
 Remove patch from pouch immediately before application.
 Do not cut patch.
 Cover patch application site with clothing to protect from natural or artificial sunlight exposure while patch is applied and for 10 days following removal; granisetron may potentially be affected by natural or artificial sunlight.
-Do not apply heat (eg, heating pad) over or in area of the transdermal patch; avoid prolonged exposure to heat (may increase plasma concentrations).
+Do not apply heat (eg, heating pad, heating lamp) over or in area of the transdermal patch; avoid prolonged exposure to heat (may increase plasma concentrations).
+Do not apply more than 1 patch at a time.
+Surgical or medical adhesive tape may be applied to lifted edges of patch to keep in place; do not completely cover patch or wrap tape around arm.
+Contact with water while bathing or showering will not affect patch; however, avoid swimming, saunas, hot tubs, and strenuous exercise.
+Dispose of any used or unused patches by folding adhesive ends together and discard properly in trash away from children and pets.

 IV: Store at 15°C to 30°C (59°F to 86°F).
 Protect from light.
 Do not freeze vials.
 Stable when mixed in NS or D5W for at least 24 hours at room temperature.